 Mixed franking pf the 50c Buildings and Landscapes stamp together with the 3D Nuclear Energy stamp paying an overall postage of 3.50D on a domestic letter sent from Hue to Saigon in April of 1965.
 Two Saigon machine arrival cancels on the reverse.

 Mixed franking of the 1D Dam stamp together with stamps from the Boy Scouts, World Day Meteorology and Atomic Power sets paying an overall postage of 44.50D on a registered international air mail letter sent from Saigon the United States n November of 1964.

 Rare single franking of the 7D value on a registered letter sent from Long Xuyen to Mytho in December of 1964.
 Saigon transit and Mytho arrival cancels on the reverse.

 Mixed franking of the 7D Nuclear Energy for Peace together with the 5D UNESCO stamp paying an overall postage of 12D on an international letter sent from Saigon to France in November of 1965.

-Mixed franking of the 8D Human Rights stamps (2) together with the 1.50D WHO stamp paying an overall postage of 17.50D on an international air mail letter sent from Can Tho to France in July of 1969.
+Mixed franking of the 7D Nuclear Energy stamp together with the 1D Meteorology stamp paying an overall postage of 8D on a letter front sent from Loc Ninh (small post office) to France in January of 1965.

 Registration Nr.
 200450